Trading

 Open a corporate bank account and begin operations

-Licence fees at Dubai South Business Hub Free Zone are competitive, with packages typically starting from AED 12,000 to AED 20,000 per year depending on the office configuration selected.
+License fees at Dubai South Business Hub Free Zone are competitive, with packages typically starting from AED 12,000 to AED 20,000 per year depending on the office configuration selected.
 Additional costs may include visa fees, notarisation, and any food-related regulatory approvals.

 Licensing and Compliance Requirements

-Beyond the free zone trading licence, businesses dealing in food products including ghee and vegetable oils must comply with food safety standards governed by the Dubai Municipality and the UAE Food Safety Law (Federal Law No. 10 of 2015).
+Beyond the free zone trading license, businesses dealing in food products including ghee and vegetable oils must comply with food safety standards governed by the Dubai Municipality and the UAE Food Safety Law (Federal Law No. 10 of 2015).
 Key compliance considerations include:

 Registration with Dubai Municipality's Food Safety Department for food trading activities